, ,

 • your daily expenses

-6. How much does it cost to set up a childminding business?
+6. How much does it cost to become a childminder?

 Most childminding businesses are based out of a childminder’s home, meaning you won’t have to think about renting a space as part of your expenses.
-Although if you’re renting, it’s important to check you’re able to run a business out of your residence.
+Although if you’re renting your home, it’s important to check you’re able to run a business out of your residence.

 Most expenses when starting up a childminding business will be making sure everything is up to code.
 This will include making sure you have a fully stocked first aid kit and that your equipment meets any health and safety standards – including food preparation.